Rosuav/Gypsum/plugins/README.rst

-	void save_content(mapping(string:mixed) info) { } //Retrieve content from the window and put it in the mapping. void load_content(mapping(string:mixed) info) { } //Store information from info into the window void delete_content(string kwd,mapping(string:mixed) info) { } //Delete the thing with the given keyword.
-	//Set this to a key inside the info mapping to populate with descriptions.
-ADVISORY. constant descr_key="title";
+	void save_content(mapping(string:mixed) info) { } //Retrieve content from the window and put it in the mapping. void load_content(mapping(string:mixed) info) { } //Store information from info into the window void delete_content(string kwd,mapping(string:mixed) info) { } //Delete the thing with the given keyword. constant descr_key="title"; //Set this to a key inside the info mapping to populate with descriptions.

 The layout of your window is governed by the broad structure of a configdlg, with a "content block" incorporated in the right hand panel.
 The simplest way